 What’s holding you back in your business or career?
-It may be something you are doing now and don’t even realize it.
+What could make your business fail?
+It may be something you are doing now without even realizing it.

-The seed of this lesson comes from the former president of Coca-Cola, Don Keough.
-He wrote a satirical article about ways people lose in business.
+The seed of this lesson comes from the former president of Coca-Cola, Donald Keough.
+He wrote a book about ways people lose in business entitled The Ten Commandments for Business Failure.
 A few of the points that I will share with you today come from that article.

 So let’s get started.
-Here are some rules and attitudes to follow if you want to lose in business.
+Here are some rules and attitudes to follow if you want to fail in business.

 It isn’t the incompetent who destroy an organization.
 The incompetent never get in a position to destroy it.
 It is those who have achieved something and want to rest upon their achievements who are forever clogging things up.